popvasilevlad/job-app/README.md

-Intructions:
+Set up:

 After cloning the repo, run the following command in order to install the dependecies:

     npm install

 For building the app:

     npm run build

-    For launching the server:
+For launching the server use the following command.
+The express server will run on port 8080

     npm run server

-    For launching the client app:
+For launching the client app use the following command.
+The express server will run on port 3000

     npm start

 For concurrently running all of the above (build, server and client)

     npm run all

-    For running the teste
+For running the tests

     npm run test